csilver2/CarND-LaneLines-P1/writeup_template.md

-## My pipeline has seven steps to folow before we can make lines in a video.
+## My pipeline has seven steps to follow before we can make lines in a video.

 ### 1. grayscale, gaussian_blur